pushtorefresh/storio/README.md

 Several things about `Get` Operation:
 * There is `DefaultGetResolver` which simply redirects query to `StorIOSQLiteDb`, `Get` Operation will use `DefaultGetResolver` if you won't pass your `GetResolver`, in 99% of cases `DefaultGetResolver` will be enough
-* As you can see, results of `Get` Operation computed even if you'll apply `RxJava` operators such as `Debounce`, if you want to avoid unneeded computatations, please combine `StorIOSQLiteDb.observeChangesInTable()` with `Get` Operation manually.
+* As you can see, results of `Get` Operation computed even if you'll apply `RxJava` operators such as `Debounce`, if you want to avoid unneeded computations, please combine `StorIOSQLiteDb.observeChangesInTable()` with `Get` Operation manually.
 * In `StorIO 1.1.0` we are going to add `Lazy<T>` to allow you skip unneeded computations
 * If you want to `Put` multiple items into `StorIOSQLiteDb`, better to do this in transaction to avoid multiple calls to the listeners (see docs about `Put` Operation)